-For every time interval in the project schedule, identify the resources (people, materials, equipment) required by the task or tasks scheduled for that day.
+- For every time interval in the project schedule, identify the resources (people, materials, equipment) required by the task or tasks scheduled for that day.

-When faced with project resource constraints, you will reschedule activities as appropriate until you have optimized resources across the board and have arrived at a resource-leveled project schedule model.
+The resource leveling process is iterative.
+When faced with project resource constraints, you will reschedule activities as appropriate until you have optimized resources and have at a resource-leveled project schedule.